DC23/map-coords/README.md

 > [!IMPORTANT]
 > v1.0.0 release!
 This module is now feature complete.
 I might still add improvements, but everything is now present and working as far as I know 😀

 - Add coordinates to any square or hex map.
-Use the Measurement Controls menu with the World icon 🌐 to toggle between display modes.
 - Set the numbering style - letters or numbers, font colour, and whether leading zeroes are used in the module settings.
 - Alt-Click to "ping" your mouse location with its coordinates.
 The keybind is changeable in the module settings.
-- Each scene now remembers whether the coordinates are shown or hidden for that scene.
+- Each scene remembers whether the coordinates are shown or hidden for that scene.

-Use the Measurement Controls menu with the World Map icon 🌐 to toggle between display modes.
+- Use the Measurement Controls menu with the World Map icon 🌐 to toggle between display modes.

 ## Gallery